-Metabolomic analysis for clinical biomarker discovery and prediction models for preterm birth is being carried out by Dr. Pallavi approach using QC-RFSC, modified 80% rule and RSD<20% that decreased the features to 1494 (acquired on positive mode) and 1009 (acquired on negative mode).
+Metabolomic analysis for clinical biomarker discovery and prediction models for preterm birth is being carried out by Dr. Pallavi Kshetrapal and her team.
+They followed an untargeted approach for profiling of maternal serum collected in the first trimester of pregnancy (<20 weeks) from women delivering term (n= 61) and preterm (n= 61) using UHPLC-MS/MS. Raw data were preprocessed using progenesis QI.
+Curated data was applied for a data dimension reduction approach using QC-RFSC, modified 80% rule and RSD<20% that decreased the features to 1494 (acquired on positive mode) and 1009 (acquired on negative mode).
 Identification of the features for a biomarker discovery was carried out using the Progenesis QI software based on m/z, retention time, and fragment information.
 Data normalization and statistical analysis were carried out on Metaboanalyst 4.0 (online, R-based GUI platform) for biomarker discovery and pathway enrichment analysis.
-Biologically relevant alterations in the sera metabolome were identified in maternal sera collected at <20 weeks of POG in 61 PTB vs 61 TB delivering mothers.
+Biologically relevant alterations in the sera metabolome were identified in maternal sera collected at $\leq$ 20 weeks of POG in 61 PTB vs 61 TB delivering mothers.
 Comprehensive analysis of identified metabolites revealed a significant elevation in the levels of steroids and steroid derivatives, glycerophospholipids, and fatty acids, and their conjugates are associated with spontaneous PTB.